In Florida, electric bills run high, particularly in the summer. I save on my electric bill in two ways:

-The recent essays on saving money on fuel bills in small ways got me thinking.
 I was getting annoyed with myself because I was wasting so much power boiling and reboiling my electric kettle.
 I kept forgetting to only heat as much water as I needed and left the coffee maker heating ring on all day.
-Realizing that there must be an answer to all this waste, I made these changes to my daily routines to save some electricity and some of my precious cash!

 This week I thought I would share some ideas on how our family has saved money on our electric/gas bill.
 We have found that this particular bill has been one of our easiest to control.
 There are a several different things you can do to keep this bill under control.

 First, swap out any incandescent lights with compact fluorescent, even your exterior lights.
 I discovered the latter when my outside light, an incandescent, kept burning out every few weeks.

 We live in a two story home and the kids always manage to leave the upstairs bathroom or hallway lights on.
 I don't notice it until after they have left for school.

 Wash clothes in cold water, and skip the dryer.
 A regular load of wash and wear can be hung on the shower curtain rod.
 Start slow, one load per week = 52 loads a year.
 Family members may catch on.
 Good luck.

 If you live in an all electric house it can get very expensive, even with new energy efficient appliances.
 So think a timer for your water heater.
 It will save you as much or more than a expensive solar panel on the roof.